Corecii/Roblox-Font-Map-Generator-CLI/README.md

 	        -s 10 40 10
 	--image
 	-i
 	        The name of the image file.
-FONT, SIZE, and LOC have replacements -i "FONT-SIZE-LOC.png"
+FONT, SIZE, LOC, NUM have replacements
+	                FONT: The name of the font (only alphanumerics)
+	                SIZE: The fontsize integer
+	                LOC: The location in the list of fontsizes to generate
+	                NUM: The number this image is in the list of images for this font/size combo -i "FONT-LOC-SIZE-NUM.png"
-	        -i "FONT-image-SIZE.png"
+	        -i "FONT-image-SIZE-NUM.png"
 	--json
 	-j
 	        The name of the json file.
-Same replacements as image -j FONT-SIZE-LOC.json
+Same replacements as image -j FONT-LOC-SIZE-NUM.json
-	        -i FONT-image-SIZE.json
+	        -j FONT-image-SIZE.json
-	--table
-	-t
-	        Whether or not to print a lua table of the names, sizes, decal ids, and their image ids to the output
-	        Only works in upload mode.
-	        -l true
 	--wait
 	-w
 	        The amount of time to wait between each generation/upload